zimicjs/zimic/README.md

 ##### Declaring HTTP requests

 Each method can have a `request`, which defines the schema of the accepted requests. `headers`, `searchParams`, and `body` are supported to provide type safety when applying mocks.
+[Path parameters](#dynamic-path-parameters) are automatically inferred from dynamic paths, such as `/users/:id`.

 ```ts
 import { HttpSchema, JSONValue } from 'zimic';